rubentrancoso/mailserver-quicksetup/README.md

 6. Check why port 80 is not redirecting to ssl on postfixadmin

 7. check that all files are present before start

+8. add name to containers to be started on docker-compose.yml file